-Inputs to this process are the current pStateIdx, the decoded value binVal and valMps values of the context variable associated with ctxTable and ctxIdx.
+Inputs to this process are the current pStateIdx0 and pStateIdx1, and the decoded value binVal.

-Outputs of this process are the updated pStateIdx and valMps of the context variable associated with ctxIdx.
+Outputs of this process are the updated pStateIdx0 and pStateIdx1 of the context variable associated with ctxIdx.

+The variables shift0 and shift1 are derived from the shiftIdx value associated with ctxTable and ctxInc.